Antony and Cleopatra #

 I must from this enchanting queen break off

 Antony’s dimining stature is evidenced by much of the humour of the play directed against him.
 While he is cavoting in Egypt, his wife Fulvia proves more heroic in combating the increasing power of Octavious.
 All allusions to Julius Caesar remind us that Antony doesn’t match up to him.
 Enobarbarus back chats him.
-Octavia dominates all negotiations, with Antony giving weak evasive answers and allows himself to marrying Octavia.
+Octavius dominates all negotiations, with Antony giving weak evasive answers and allows himself to marrying Octavia.
 He is merely an actor with gestures and poses, indicating the stripping of his power.
 His fleeing the naval battle following Cleopatra’s retreat is pathetic.

 MARK ANTONY